Building Quality Assurance Act

 Since Jan.
 1, 2024, in addition to the Omgevingswet, the new Building Quality Assurance Act (Wkb) has taken effect.
 The purpose of the Wkb is more control during construction and thus an improvement in construction quality.

-In the Omgevingsloket you can check in advance whether your structure falls under the Wkb.
-If your structure falls under the Wkb, you must engage a quality assurance agency.
-A quality assurance agency is an independent inspector.
-Your contractor or architect can help you with this.
+You can use the Omgevingsloket website ( ) to check in advance whether your construction project falls under the Wkb.
+If your construction project falls under the Wkb, you must engage a quality assurance inspector.
+A quality assurance inspector is an independent inspector.
+Your contractor or architect can assist you with this.

 What does the quality assurance officer do?